 Will my US/Canadian (or other foreign) cell phone work in Mexico?

 Generally speaking, most cell phones that work on GSM networks will work in Mexico.
-Roaming charges are dependent on your home provider and can be excessive.
+But, roaming charges are dependent on your home provider and can be excessive.
 Coverage can vary depending on availability of cell phone towers, just as it can in other countries that have large rural areas.
 Coverage rated by carrier in order of best to worst is Telcel, Movistar, AT&T. For comparative coverage maps and much more detailed information, we recommend this site.

 How is xxx (Sprint, ATT, Telus, Rogers, etc) service in Mexico?